syncfusion-content/wpf-docs/wpf/PropertyGrid/Update-value-on-lost-focus.md

 ---
 layout: post
-title: Value binding of PropertyItem in WPF PropertyGrid | Syncfusion
+title: Update value on lost focus in WPF PropertyGrid | Syncfusion
 description: Learn about the binding modes that determines when to update the values of property item in PropertyGrid control.
 platform: wpf
 control: PropertyGrid
 documentation: ug
 ---

-# Value binding of PropertyItem in PropertyGrid
+# Update value on lost focus in PropertyGrid

 We can update the value of property item either immediately when the editor property changes or during the editor's lost focus using [UpdateSourceMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~UpdateSourceMode.html) property of PropertyGrid.
 Values of `UpdateSourceMode` are `Immediately`, `ReturnOrLostFocus`.
 The default value is `Immediately`.

 ## Binding modes

  If the property `UpdateSourceMode` is `Immediately`, value of property item will be updated immediately when the editor property changes.
-Also, if the property `UpdateSourceMode` is `ReturnOrLostFocus`, value of property item will be updated only when editor lost its focus or when enter key is pressed
+Also, if the property `UpdateSourceMode` is `ReturnOrLostFocus`, value of property item will be updated only when editor lost its focus or when enter key is pressed.

 {% tabs %}